English longbow: Shooting rate

 A typical military longbow archer would be provided with between 60 and 72 arrows at the time of battle.
 Most archers would not shoot arrows at the maximum rate, as it would exhaust even the most experienced man.
 "With the heaviest bows [a modern war bow archer] does not like to try for more than six a minute."
-Not only do the arms and shoulder muscles tire from the exertion, but the fingers holding the bowstring become strained; therefore, actual rates of shooting in combat would vary considerably.
+During repeated firing, the arms and shoulder muscles tire from the exertion, and the fingers holding the bowstring become strained; therefore, actual rates of shooting in combat would vary considerably.
 Ranged volleys at the beginning of the battle would differ markedly from the closer, aimed shots as the battle progressed and the enemy neared.
-On the battlefield English archers stored their arrows stabbed upright into the ground at their feet, reducing the time it took to nock, draw and loose.

-Arrows were not unlimited, so archers and their commanders took every effort to ration their use to the situation at hand.
+Archers stored their arrows stabbed upright into the ground at their feet, reducing the time it took to nock, draw and loose.
+Massed longbowmen could produce a "storm" of arrows.
+Arrows were limited, so archers and their commanders rationed their use to the situation at hand.
 Nonetheless, resupply during battle was available.
 Young boys were often employed to run additional arrows to longbow archers while in their positions on the battlefield.
-"The longbow was the machine gun of the Middle Ages: accurate, deadly, possessed of a long range and rapid rate of fire, the flight of its missiles was likened to a storm".

 In tests against a moving target simulating a galloping knight it took some approximately seven seconds to draw, aim and loose an armour-piercing heavy arrow using a replica war bow.
 It was found that in the seven seconds between the first and second shots the target advanced 70 yd and that the second shot occurred at such close range that, if it was a realistic contest, running away was the only option.

 A Tudor English author expects eight shots from a longbow in the same time as five from a musket.
 He points out that the musket also shoots at a flatter trajectory, so is more likely to hit its target and its shot is likely to be more damaging in the event of a hit.
 The advantage of early firearms lay in the lower training requirements, the opportunity to take cover while shooting, flatter trajectory, and greater penetration.